Sidify Apple Music Converter

 When Apple Music launched, iOS 8.4 was released adding support for the new streaming music service.
 That means you need an iOS 8-compatible iPhone, iPad, or iPod touch to get in on the action.
 If you are a Android user and you've somehow never used Apple's products, you'll need to create an Apple ID to use Apple Music.
 You can sign up for one within the app, through iTunes on a computer or on iCloud.com.
 The app is also only available for devices running Android 4.3 and up, and doesn't appear to work on tablets right now.

-Tip: To freely download the Apple Music songs to your computer or play on any music player, we highly recommend Sidify Apple Music Converter, which removes DRM from Apple Music and convert them in MP3/AAC/FLAC/WAV format without any loss in quality at 20X conversion speed, keeping ID tags.
-Downloading is free.
-To use the full version, buy it now at $39.95
+Tip: To freely download the Apple Music songs to your computer or play on any music player, we highly recommend Sidify Apple Music Converter, which converts tracks from Apple Music to MP3/AAC/FLAC/WAV/AIFF/ALAC format without any loss in quality at fast speed, keeping ID3 tags.
+To use the full feature of Sidify, purchase the pro version now.